Bar (unit): Usage

 Atmospheric air pressure where standard atmospheric pressure is defined as 1013.25 mbar, 101.325 kPa, 1.01325 bar, which is about 1.00 atm.
 Despite the millibar not being an SI unit, meteorologists and weather reporters worldwide have long measured air pressure in millibar as the values are convenient.
-After the advent of SI units, some meteorologists began using hectopascals (symbol hPa) which are numerically equivalent to millibar; for the same reason, the hectopascal is now the standard unit used to express barometric pressures in aviation in most countries.
+Since the advent of SI units, some meteorologists began using hectopascals (symbol hPa) which are numerically equivalent to millibar; for the same reason, the hectopascal is the standard unit used to express barometric pressures in aviation in most countries.
 For example, the Meteorological Service of Canada uses kilopascals and hectopascals on their weather maps.
 In contrast, Americans are familiar with the use of the millibar in US reports of hurricanes and other cyclonic storms.

 In fresh water, there is an approximate numerical equivalence between the change in pressure in decibar and the change in depth from the water surface in metres.
 Specifically, an increase of 1 decibar occurs for an increase in depth of 1.019716 m.
-In sea water with respect to the gravity variation, the latitude and the geopotential anomaly the pressure can be converted into metres' depth according to an empirical formula (UNESCO Tech.
-Paper 44, p.
-25).
+In sea water with respect to the gravity variation, the latitude and the geopotential anomaly the pressure can be converted into metres' depth according to an empirical formula.
 As a result, decibar is commonly used in oceanography.

 In scuba diving, bar is also the most widely used unit to express pressure, e.g. 200 bar being a full standard scuba tank, and depth increments of 10 metre of seawater being equivalent to 1 bar of pressure.